Welcome to California College of the Arts!

 For more information and for the direct link to the waiver application, please refer to the online waiver FAQ:

+The job board contains Work-Study and local area part-time positions and internships, exclusively for CCA students.
 The Federal Work-Study Program affords students the opportunity for part-time employment to help defray educational costs.
 Funds are awarded on a need basis to students applying for financial aid.

 Student job listings are posted on CCA's job board at CCA Works.